Why you should book your next school trip with YHA

 As the rain thumped down outside, Schirrmann thought to himself: ‘What if school classrooms in good walking country could be turned into jugendherbergen during the holidays?’
 And with that, the youth hostel movement was up and running.

-YHA came to Australia in 1939 and our organisation is still going strong eight decades later, with 40 properties around the country ready to provide your school group with safe, affordable and quality accommodation.
+YHA came to Australia in 1939 and our organisation is still going strong decades later, with several properties around the country ready to provide your group with safe, affordable and quality accommodation.

 More than a century since Schirrmann came up with that very first ‘jugendherberge’, education still lies at the core of what YHA does.
 Properties have sprung up in the city as well as the bush over the years, but the organisation has never lost sight of Schirrmann’s original philosophy of education and friendship.

-YHA is a not-for-profit organisation.
-That doesn’t mean we don’t make money – it just means we re-invest earnings back into our network of properties to give our guests the best possible experience.
-We’re driven to provide your class with a good experience of travel to help them develop a love of seeing the world… and learn plenty along the way, too.
+YHA is a membership-based, for-purpose association, meaning we re-invest earnings back into our network of properties to give our guests the best possible experience.
+We’re driven to provide your group with an experience of travel to help them develop a love of seeing the world… and learn plenty along the way, too.

-YHA offers a great range of budget group accommodation all across the country, with secure, comfortable and affordable properties in every state and territory around Australia.
-Whatever the purpose of your school trip – from curriculum-based excursions to extra-curricular activities like sport, music and drama – our 40 properties are well equipped to welcome your group.
+YHA offers a great range of low-cost group accommodation all across the country, with secure, comfortable and affordable properties around Australia.
+Whatever the purpose of your school trip – from curriculum-based excursions to extra-curricular activities like sport, music and drama – our properties are well equipped to welcome your group.

-Coffs Harbour YHA organises school packages with local suppliers while Blue Mountains YHA (pictured below) in Katoomba is located right on the doorstep of breathtaking national parks.
-And that’s only a handful of the dozens of safe, clean and affordable properties that are waiting to welcome your class.
+Blue Mountains YHA (pictured below) in Katoomba is located right on the doorstep of breathtaking national parks.

 Your group can also enjoy a whole YHA to themselves with the Rent-A-YHA scheme – several of our properties are available for exclusive use to give your group a little more privacy.